AuburnSounds/Dplug/README.md

 Pros:
   - No dispatcher-wide mutex lock.
 All locks are of a short duration, to avoid blocking the audio thread.
-  - Buffer splitting: ensure your plugin never receive a buffer larger than N samples.
+  - Buffer splitting: ensure your plugin never receive a buffer larger than N samples, and the corresponding MIDI input.
   - Plugin parameters implement the Observer pattern.
   - Float parameters can have user-defined mapping.
   - PBR-style rendering lets you have a good visual quality with less disk space.